ctjhoa/rust-learning/README.md

 * Florian Gilcher's [mailbox tutorial](https://github.com/skade/mailbox) takes Hello World to a whole new concurrent and networked level
 * Carol Nichols' [Intro to Rust](https://github.com/carols10cents/intro-to-rust) that presents the guessing game and ownership in a similar manner as the book
 * Jonathan Pallant's [Rust on the Raspberry Pi tutorial (using a Sense HAT)](https://github.com/thejpster/pi-workshop-rs)

-A few universities have had classes about Rust.
-Here are links to their public resources.

-* University of Pennsylvania [CIS 198: Rust Programming](https://www.cis.upenn.edu/~cis198/), Fall 2019, Rust 1.37.0.
-Slides linked from Schedule page.
-[Github](https://github.com/upenn-cis198)

 <!-- Rustaceans -->
 [Aaron Turon]: https://github.com/aturon